 Will I be able to get academic credit for my internship?

 This depends on whether or not you have room for upper-level elective hours in your major that may be satisfied through approved internship program participation.
 Please meet with your Academic Advisor to determine if an internship course will work with your program.
-To receive academic credit for the experience, students must formally register for an appropriate internship course in consultation with a Career Center Internship Coordinator and a Departmental Academic Advisor.
+To receive academic credit for the experience, students must formally register for an appropriate internship course in consultation with a Career Consultant and a Departmental Academic Advisor.

 |I have a scholarship/financial aid.
 Will I still be allowed to accept an internship assignment?|